 Although the subjective value reflects a valuation oriented to subjective or individual considerations, numerous factors are influenced by emotional responses, appreciation, or personal taste.
 This value is subjective and can be quantified in terms of aesthetic enjoyment, that is, in terms of the pleasure derived from the object when observed.
 The valuation of art pieces differs from that of other assets due to the relevance of aesthetic criteria.
 Quantitative aspects can be measured for most assets using an econometric model, thereby reducing the subjectivity of the individual performing the valuation.

 In the case of paintings, the quantitative variables that may be accounted for are limited.
 These include the dimensions of the paint, the age of the artist, and the date of the artist's death.
-However, there are also a number of subjective variables that depend on the aesthetic perception of the observer.
+However, there are also several subjective variables that depend on the aesthetic perception of the observer.
 The following aesthetic values should be considered when valuing an art piece: sensorial, formal, cultural, vital, and pleasure values.
 In his 2013 analysis, Espel Aldamiz-Echeverría posits that the sum of the relative and the subjective value will determine the value of a piece of art.

-2.1 Art Market
+2.1.
+Art Market

-As elucidated by Iturbide & Peraza (2015), the behavior of the art market is anomalous, as the demand and the fixation of prices have disparate foundations.
-The demand curves are constructed subsequent to individual sales for each piece, and the cost of production exerts a negligible influence, as other factors such as the artist's consolidation and the distributors with potential buyer penetration power exert a more significant impact.
+As Iturbide and Peraza (2015) have demonstrated, the behavior of the art market is anomalous, as the demand and the fixation of prices have disparate foundations.
+The demand curves are constructed subsequent to individual sales for each piece, and the cost of production exerts a negligible influence.
+Instead, other factors such as the artist's consolidation and the distributors with potential buyer penetration power exert a more significant impact.

-Furthermore, the market is characterised by a paucity of transparency and a dearth of publicly accessible information and sales records, which presents a significant challenge for the study and monitoring of purchasing trends and price movements.
+The market's opacity, characterized by a dearth of transparent information and sales records, poses a substantial challenge to the study and monitoring of purchasing trends and price movements.
 As observed by Prieto-Rodriguez and Vecco, the probability of achieving long-run equilibrium pricing in this market is remote, given the considerable range of price variations and the distinctive nature of artworks.
-Additionally, external factors such as speculation, the location of sales, expert opinions, and the lack of transparency regarding artwork availability contribute to this challenge.
-(J. Prieto-Rodriguez; M. Vecco, 2021)
+Additionally, external factors such as speculation, the location of sales, expert opinions, and the lack of transparency regarding artwork availability contribute to this challenge. [].
+Prieto-Rodriguez; M. Vecco, 2021)